 All businesses need money.
 Even non-profit organizations need money to survive.
 Yet, most managers without finance or accounting training are lost with business numbers.
 This book by Karen Berman and Joe Knight help employees, managers and leaders to make sense of financial numbers and to use them more effectively in their work.
-In this Financial Intelligence summary, we’ll outline the concept of financial literacy, how to read key financial statements, analyze the numbers and improve your company’s financial health.
-Do get more details from our complete book summary bundle.
+In this free Financial Intelligence summary, we’ll outline the concept of financial literacy, how to read key financial statements, analyze the numbers and improve your company’s financial health.

 The Importance of Financial Intelligence